 A trustworthy professional will walk you through these potential expenses, but knowing what to ask about puts you in a much better position.
 From local permits to the finishing touches like paint, these "hidden" costs are a normal part of the process.
 Factoring them into your budget ahead of time prevents last-minute surprises and ensures your project goes smoothly from start to finish.
 Our team is always ready to discuss the full scope of our plumbing services so you know exactly what to expect.

-Permits and Inspections
+Budgeting for Permits and Inspections

 Before any work begins, your project will likely need a permit from the city.
 This isn't just paperwork; it's a crucial step to ensure the repiping is done safely and meets all local building codes here in the Corpus Christi area.
 The cost for permits and the required inspections can vary, but they typically fall somewhere between $50 and $500.
 This fee ensures a qualified inspector will sign off on the work, giving you peace of mind that your new plumbing system is installed correctly and is safe for your family.

-Drywall Repair and Painting
+Repairing Drywall and Painting

 To replace old pipes, plumbers need to access them, and that almost always means cutting into your walls and ceilings.
 The initial plumbing quote usually doesn't include the cost of repairing this drywall.
 Once the new PEX pipes are in, you’ll need to budget for a separate professional to patch, sand, and texture the openings.
 After that, you'll need to paint to make everything look seamless again.
 Forgetting this step can leave your home looking like a construction zone, so be sure to account for these finishing touches.